-The standard business hours for Howard Center are 8:30am to 5:00pm Monday - Friday, with specific sites and programs having expanded or reduced hours.
-Times of services may vary, and are flexible according to client needs.
+The standard business hours for Howard Center locations vary from 8:30am to 4:00 or 5:00pm, Monday - Friday, with specific sites and programs having expanded or reduced hours.
+Service hours may vary and are flexible according to client needs.
+Some service according to client needs.

+according to client needs.
 Some services, including residential support and crisis services, are provided 24 hours a day, 7 days a week, 365 days a year.